xunluoshan/xunluoshan.github.io/_posts/2025-03-01-oxford-textbook-1-2.md

 ## Terms and Concepts
 ### symptoms and signs
-- In psychiatry, there are only few signs, such as [[catatonic schizophrenia]] or [[anorexia nervosa]].
+- In psychiatry, there are only few signs, such as [catatonic schizophrenia](https://www.ncbi.nlm.nih.gov/books/NBK563222/) or [anorexia nervosa](https://en.wikipedia.org/wiki/Anorexia_nervosa).
 Most diagnostic information comes from the history and observation.
 - **sign** refers to:
 1. feature noted by observer
 2. a group of symptoms as a sign of particular disorder